 National Insurance bands

 The rates will stay the same as in previous tax year, just the changes in thresholds and this year the threshold has been increased by £868, which means that for the first £9,500 there is no National Insurance contributions to pay.

-The Employment Allowance will remain at the level of £3,000 with the same restriction as last year, which means that it is not available for the businesses where only single person on the payroll is also a director, i.e. ‘single director employee’ limited companies and it will only apply to employers if their total secondary Class 1 liability in the previous tax year was under £100,000.
+The Employment Allowance will be increased to £4,000 with the additional restriction than last year, which means that it is not available for the businesses where only single person on the payroll is also a director, i.e. ‘single director employee’ limited companies and it will only apply to employers if their total secondary Class 1 liability in the previous tax year was under £100,000.

 National Insurance for Self-employed

 Class 2 NI won’t be scrapped as previously announced, and the rate will be rising by 5p per week, with slightly increased lower profits limit.